 Pods can include shared storage volumes, which are accessible to all containers within the Pod.
 These volumes allow containers to share data and maintain state between them.
 For example, one container might write log files to a shared volume, while another container reads and processes those logs.

-Pods are inherently ephemeral and designed to be disposable.
+Pods are ephemeral by design.
+If a Pod fails, Kubernetes replaces it to maintain the declared desired state of the application.
 If a Pod fails, Kubernetes replaces it with a new one to maintain the desired state of the application.
-This ephemeral nature ensures high availability and resilience but requires applications to be designed with statelessness or external state persistence in mind.
+This ephemeral nature ensures high availability and resilience, but requires applications to be designed with statelessness or external state persistence in mind.

 A Pod is treated as a single unit when deployed, scaled, or managed.
 Even if a Pod contains multiple containers, they are deployed and operated together as a cohesive unit.